-PART B: NTSS
+PART B: STRATEGIC FRAMEWORK

-6. VISION, MISSION AND VALUES
+7. VISION, MISSION AND VALUES

 The changed domestic and global environment has led to the formulation of a new vision for the Strategy.
-It is one that is less externally focused on global rankings.
-Rather, it indicates what is aspirational for South Africa in terms of the country's own developmental priorities, and tourism's role in realising these.
-The mission is also adjusted, and two new values have been added.
+The new vision indicates what is aspirational for South Africa in terms of the country's own developmental priorities, and tourism's role in realising these.
 The vision indicates aspirations regarding the quality (inclusive) and rate (rapid) of growth for the tourism economy of South Africa.
-It also indicates the intention to better utilise the country's unique destination assets - nature, culture, heritage - to grow the tourism economy, as well as the excellent services and products that must underpin the visitor experience.
-Innovation is an aspiration relating to the constant upgrading of experiences and offerings.
-This is in line with the rapidly changing preferences of travellers.
+It also indicates the intention to better utilise the country's unique destination assets - nature, arts, culture, heritage - to grow the tourism economy, as well as the excellent services and products that must underpin the visitor experience.
+Innovation is an aspiration relating to the constant upgrading of experiences and offerings which should be in line with the rapidly changing preferences of travelers.

-The NTSS Vision is:
+7.1 The NTSS Vision is:

-"A rapidly and inclusively growing tourism economy that leverages South Africa's competitive advantages in nature, culture, and heritage, supported by innovative products and service excellence."
+"Rapidly and inclusively growing tourism economy that leverages South Africa's competitive edge in nature, culture and heritage, underpinned by Ubuntu and supported by innovation and service excellence."